sensu/sensu-docs/content/sensu-go/5.16/guides/using-check-aggregates.md

 ```

-In this example, we've added the label `server_type` with the value `"webservers"`--it's useful to know if a number of agents on our webservers stop reporting in rather than just a single node.
-Let's add a similar label to a check.
+This example adds the label `server_type` with the value `"webservers"`.
+It's useful to know when a number of agents on your webservers stop reporting in rather than just a single node.

+ Next, add a similar label to a check.

-# Check Aggregate
+## Check aggregate

-The check we'll use for our aggregate is an http metric check for a ficticious app site
+This example check aggregate uses an http metric check for a fictitious app site:

 ```yaml
 ---